And compared it to an Oreo.

-I ordered a McChicken sandwich, the sammich I first had at THIS McDonald’s.
+I ordered a McChicken sandwich, the sandwich I first had at THIS McDonald’s.

-I sat in the parking lot, ate my sammich and took in the memories.
+I sat in the parking lot, ate my sammie and took in the memories.

 One of the reasons why I risked my life to get to Ohio.

-My friend Kari (yes, we both share the same awesome name!), Beth and Kelly (my amazing co-coordinator and amazing friend).
+My friend Kari (yes, we both share the same awesome name), Beth and Kelly (my amazing co-coordinator and friend).

 This, my friends, is my first ever BFF.